- Clear Pricing

 Why choose Premier Solicitors?

-Our Notary Public , Sunil Kambli, has several years experience in dealing with a wide range of Notarial Services, and is a specialist in notarial work for private individuals and for companies.
+Our Notary Public Lawyers , have several years experience in dealing with a wide range of Notarial Services, and are a specialists in notarial work for private individuals and for companies.

-Our Notary Public works full time and is usually able to fit you in at short notice.
-We offer extended opening hours 9am to 7pm weekdays and Saturday 10am to 2pm.
+Our Notary Public Lawyers work full time and are usually able to fit you in at short notice.
+We offer extended opening hours 9am to 7pm weekdays.

 Getting ready for your appointment